Five

 at a higher speed, then become it.

-memories follow us back
+memories pin us back every .4 seconds

-every .4 seconds to generate miles and miles of industrious erosion.
+generating miles and miles of industrious erosion.

 An investigation has been launched,

-is now ongoing,
+is now ongoing, persists

-from the mirage
+in the mirage

 configured/